-Staff expenses represent 45.6% of the ČSOB group's operating expenses in 2011.
-It includes wages and salaries, variable compensation and social security charges.
-The total staff expenses grew 5.7% year on year due to the regular annual wage adjustment as well as the increased number of employees.
+Staff expenses represented 45% of the ČSOB group's operating expenses in 2012.
+The item includes wages and salaries, variable compensation and social security charges.
+The largest part (71%) were wages and salaries which increased by 5.7% year on year.
+Part of the increase of the staff expenses is due to the decision to reduce the headcount by 6% during first half of 2013, requiring ČSOB to create a severance payments reserve.